aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 Welp, I'm a computer scientist at heart so my answer will be: **I don't know**... but I can still be **highly confident** that **it is correct**!

-The main method of testing for move game representations is [perft](https://www.chessprogramming.org/Perft).
+The main method of testing for game representations is [perft](https://www.chessprogramming.org/Perft).
 The idea is to walk the game tree, counting how many nodes are accessible up to a certain depth.
 [Results for chess](https://www.chessprogramming.org/Perft_Results) have been thoroughly discussed and validated by many many people, so we can be pretty confident that